 This rub is salty and sweet and goes well on pulled pork, BBQ chicken, and smoked ribs.
 You can easily customize it to your taste too.

-Sprinkle a generous amount of rub all over the meat until it's well coated.
-Despite the name, you don’t actually need to rub it in.
+Sprinkle a generous amount of rub all over the meat until it's coated on all sides.
+Despite the name, you don't actually need to rub it in.
 But if there are any crevices, try to work the seasoning into those with your hands.

-You can cook it immediately after seasoning the meat, but if possible, trim and season the meat, then refrigerate it the day before cooking.
+You can cook it immediately after seasoning the meat, but if possible, I recommend trimming and seasoning the meat, then refrigerating it the day before cooking.

-This is called a dry brine and allows the salt to penetrate the meat and pull out the moisture.
+This is called a dry brine, and it allows the salt to penetrate the meat and pull out the moisture.
 As it sits, it will reabsorb the moisture and soak up the flavors of the rub.
-I typically add another light coating of rub, just before cooking to help produce a thicker bark.
+You can add another light coating of rub just before cooking to help produce a thicker bark.

-I use a half-and-half mix of hickory and applewood for smoked Boston butt.
-Hickory has a mild to medium, savory smoke flavor and applewood is a little milder and sweeter.
+I recommend a half-and-half mix of hickory and applewood for smoked Boston butt.
+Hickory has a mild to medium, savory smoke flavor, and applewood is a lder and sweeter.

 Oak and cherry wood are other good options with similar flavor profiles.

-Avoid mesquite or cedar for pulled pork as the flavor is pretty aggressive and can overpower the flavor of the meat.
+Avoid mesquite or cedar for pulled pork since the flavor is pretty aggressive and can overpower the flavor of the meat.

-I recommend using larger wood chunks and not wood chips.
-The chunks will produce a cleaner, longer lasting smoke and are not as likely to burn.
+I recommend using larger wood chunks, not wood chips if your smoker allows.
+The chunks will produce a cleaner, longer-lasting smoke and are less likely to burn.

 It's not necessary to soak your wood in water before smoking.
 Properly seasoned, dry hardwood will absorb very little water when soaked.
-And drier wood will produce a cleaner smoke.
+And dry wood will produce cleaner smoke.

-Heat your smoker to around 225°F to 250°F. Add a few wood chunks and place your seasoned pork butt on the smoker rack with the fat cap on top, and close the lid.
+Heat your smoker to around 225°F. Place your seasoned pork butt on the smoker rack with the fat cap on top, and close the lid.
+Add a few wood chunks to the fire to produce the smoke.

 One of the keys to good barbecue is temperature control.
 You will need to monitor the smoker temperature and the meat temperature throughout the cook.
 Depending on your smoker, you may need to adjust the vents or add more fuel to the fire to keep the cooking temperature between 225°F and 250°F.

-I recommend using a high quality digital thermometer with a leave in probe so you can easily monitor the temperature during the cook.
-Preferably one with a separate probe for the cooker temperature as well.
+I recommend using a high-quality digital thermometer with a leave-in probe to monitor the temperature during the cook.
+Preferably one with a separate probe to monitor the cooker temperature as well.

 Any experienced barbecue cook will tell you that cooking time can vary widely when cooking a pork butt.
-As a general rule plan on around 1 ½ to 2 hours per pound, or about 12-16 hours for an average sized bone-in Boston butt.
+As a general rule, plan on 1½ to 2 hours per pound, or about 12-16 hours for an average-sized bone-in Boston butt.

-But another key to the best pulled pork is cooking to temperature rather than time.
+Another key to making quality pulled pork is cooking to temperature rather than time.
 Smoked pork butt is done when it reaches an internal temperature of around 195-200°F.

-At this point most of the fat, collagen, and connective tissue will have rendered and the meat will be extremely tender.
+At this point, most of the fat, collagen, and connective tissue will have been rendered out, and the meat will be extremely tender.

 You'll likely see the meat temperature rise to around 145°F, then slow dramatically from there until it reaches around 170°F.

 This phase is called the "stall".
-At this stage the fat begins to render and evaporate which cools the meat.
+At this temperature, the fat begins to render and evaporate, which cools the meat.
 It can sit in this range for hours with very little temperature movement.

-Many cooks choose to speed up the process by wrapping the meat in foil or butchers paper.
+You can speed up the process by wrapping the meat in foil or butcher's paper.
 Then return it to the smoker and bring the heat up to around 275°F.

-This does have some impact on your bark since it will retain the moisture and slow down the evaporation, but really helps push through the stall.
+This does have some impact on your bark since it will hold in the moisture and slow down the evaporation, but it really helps push through the stall.
 This is known as the "Texas crutch" in the barbecue world.

-When the pork reaches about 175°F unwrap the meat and continue smoking to an internal temperature of around 195-200°F. This will help dry out the exterior to produce the bark.
+When your pork reaches about 175°F, unwrap the meat and continue smoking it to an internal temperature of around 195-200°F. This will help dry out the exterior to produce the bark.

-To do this, place the foil wrapped pork in a cooler (without ice!) and cover it with towels then close the lid.
-Most well insulated coolers will keep the meat at a safe temperature for several hours, allowing you to time your meal better and avoid any hungry guests.
+To do this, place the foil-wrapped pork in an empty cooler (without ice!) and cover it with towels, then close the lid.
+Most well-insulated coolers will keep the meat at a safe temperature for several hours, allowing you to time your meal better and avoid any hungry guests.

 Begin by pulling apart the meat into large chunks.
-Remove and discard the bone (if present) and any pockets of fat or gristle.
+Remove and discard the bone (if present) and any remaining pieces of fat or gristle.

-Then shred the chunks of meat by pulling it apart in separate directions with two forks.
+Then shred the meat by pulling it apart in separate directions with two forks.
 You can also pull it apart by hand after it has cooled slightly.

 I highly recommend investing in a set of shredding claws if you plan to make a lot of pulled pork.
 They make the job so easy!